hutonahill/coppermind-Image-database/README.md

-# coppermind-Image-database
+# Coppermind Image Database
-my project to make the coppermind's image database more searchable using SQL
+my project to make the coppermind's image database more searchable using SQL.

+current project (or past if i don't update this readme): add a summery header to all the image pages on the Coppermind.